Amrita-TIFAC-Cyber-Blockchain/SeSh-DAuth-Secret-Sharing-based-Distributed-OAuth-using-Decentralized-Identifier/README.md

 [Click here](https://amrita-tifac-cyber-blockchain.github.io/DAuth-Distributed-OAuth-using-Decentralized-Identifiers-with-Secret-Sharing/DAUTH/index.html) to access the webpage.

 ## Acknowledgement
-We would like to acknowldge the support provided by **TIFAC-CORE in Cyber Security**, Amrita School of Engineering, Amrita Vishwa Vidyapeetham, Coimbatore, India in carrying out this work as part of "**M.Tech Cyber Security**" Thesis.
+We would like to acknowldge the support provided by **TIFAC-CORE in Cyber Security**, Amrita School of Engineering, Amrita Vishwa Vidyapeetham, Coimbatore, India in carrying out this work as part of "**M.Tech Cyber Security**" Dissertation.

 #### Guide : Dr. K. Praveen, Assistant Professor, TIFAC-CORE in Cyber Security, ASE - Coimbatore
 #### Co-Guide : Mr. Ramaguru Radhakrishnan, Assistant Professor, TIFAC-CORE in Cyber Security, ASE - Coimbatore